Douglas

 Coating compositions for the preparation of superhydrophobic

-(SH) and/or oleophobic (OP) surfaces that employ low amounts of
+(SH) and/or oleophobic (OP) surfaces that employ low amounts

-resulting coatings/coated surfaces and methods of their
+are the resulting coatings/coated surfaces and methods of

-ice from attaching to a surface.
+and/or ice from attaching to a surface.

 BACKGROUND